JonasReich/OpenUnrealConventions/C++/Naming.md

 - Function names are verbs
 - The verb describes the function's effect or return value if the function has no side effects
-- A function that only returns a boolean should be named like a boolean field without the b prefix
+- Const functions that only return a boolean should be named like a question (mostly Has... or Is... prefix) which matches boolean field naming without the b prefix
+- Non-const functions that do not just determine and return a value but also modify an objects state should reflect this (e.g. Check... instead of Get..., Has... or Is...)
 - UFunctions interacting with Blueprints should follow some special rules:
     - BlueprintImplementableEvents should be prefixed with Blueprint
     - The native C++ equivalent of a blueprint event should be prefixed with Native
+- Property replication events are called OnRep_VariableName, e.g. OnRep_HealthPoints
+- Delegate bound functions begin with Handle prefix (see [Events and Delegates](#events-and-delegates))
+- RPCs (remote procedure calls) are prefixed with their target, so either Server_, Client_ or Multicast_

 ## Function Parameters